 What might account for the significant rise in Dismissing attachment?
 The authors offer several speculations, based on complementary research:

-First, they argue that children may be receiving less investment from their caregivers due to both the rising in divorce and the rising participation of women in the labor force.
+First, they argue that children may be receiving less investment from their caregivers due to increases in divorce and the participation of women in the labor force.
 Similarly, extended families are less integrated in households than they used to be.
 The researchers also note that single-family homes tend to have less parental supervision and control, an environmental tenor that may foster Dismissing attachment.

 Konrath and her colleagues also point to media usage, citing that exposure among children increased from nearly 7.5 hours per day in the 1990s to 11 hours on average by the 2000s.
 There is also research suggesting that we are becoming more disconnected in this age of super-connectivity, as people invest more in their online “selves” than actual offline relationships.
 Along similar lines, Americans are spending less time with their families and communities, and thus have less by the way of social support than previously.
 The lack of quality social support is believed to an important determining factor in Dismissing attachment.